MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-2019.md

 ### PerformancePoint Services

 PerformancePoint Services has a significant dependency on Microsoft Silverlight, which is a technology that will no longer be supported as of October 12, 2021.
 PerformancePoint Services will remain supported, but deprecated, for the SharePoint Server 2019 release.
-Customers are recommended to explore Microsoft [PowerBI](https://powerbi.microsoft.com/) as an alternative to PerformancePoint Services as we are making many new business intelligence investments in PowerBI.
+Customers are recommended to explore Microsoft [Power BI](https://powerbi.microsoft.com/) as an alternative to PerformancePoint Services as we are making many new business intelligence investments in Power BI.

 ### SharePoint Designer